DockxGi/diver-toolbox/README.md

 ## Tools
 ### Mathematical
-* min-tool: calculates the minimum of list of values
+* min-tool: calculates the minimum of a list of values
+* max-tool: calculates the maximum of a list of values